istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

 ## Implementation Details

 The 1.3.0 implementation uses the WASM sandbox API, but does not run inside a WASM VM.
-It is natively-compiled in Envoy using `NullVM`.
-In subsequent releases, we will enable running filters in the V8 WASM VM.
+It is The implementation is natively-compiled in Envoy using `NullVM`.
+We are working to enable running filters in the V8 WASM VM.

 In 1.3, the filters are configured using the Istio Envoy Filter API.
 For the 1.4 release,